Siviwe191/Portfolio/README.md

-# Portfolio
+# Portfolio :-
 This portfolio consits of mulitple projects which include bfs, dfs, bidireactional search algorithm, A* algorithm and  dijkstra's algorithm.
-I also included Linear Regression Model that predicts if a house for sale will have an ocean view based on the price and sqaure footage created using Tensorflowjs.
+I also included are 2 Linear Regression Models that predict if a house for sale will have an ocean view based on the price and sqaure footage and if someone has or will have heart disease based on cholesterol and resting beats per minute created using Tensorflowjs.